Mirabilia Urbis Tours: Discover the Wonders of Rome

-http://www.ebooks4writers.com/journal/?paper=ucla-elp-dissertation&ls=8 Treat yourself to one or more private walking tours!
-A variety of itineraries will tickle your fancy, whether you want to talk about the spice trade over an ancient Roman lunch, discuss quality engineering while crossing a bridge built in 130 A.D., follow the evolution of Christian art in mosaic-spangled churches, or giggle at the risquè interior decorating of a Renaissance villa.
+Treat yourself to one or more private walking tours!
+A variety of itineraries will tickle your fancy, whether you want to talk about the spice trade over an ancient Roman lunch, discuss quality engineering while crossing a bridge built in 130 A.D., follow the evolution of Christian art in mosaic-spangled churches, or giggle at the risque interior decorating of a Renaissance villa.
 Choose the private visits that most interest you and their themes will come alive, whether you’re a single traveler, a couple, a family with kids, or a school groups.

 Guidebooks are nothing new.
-Around 1000 A.D., pilgrims, travelers and merchants coming to Rome were already using several different guidebooks (such as the illustration to the right) to find and enjoy the Eternal City’s treasures.
+Around 1000 A.D., pilgrims, travelers and merchants coming to Rome were already using several different guidebooks (such as the one shown in the illustration to the right) to find and enjoy the Eternal City’s treasures.
 Mirabilia Urbis was just one of many titles that were circulating back then.
 The author of its contents, which are in Latin, remains anonymous.
-Its title, Mirabilia Urbis, means “The Marvels of the City" -- "the City” is Rome, of course!
+Its title, Mirabilia Urbis, means “The Marvels of the City” — “the City” is Rome, of course!

-https://mphotonics.mit.edu/pdf/?write=thesis-font-family-free-download&mba=1 Mirabilia Urbis Walking Tours welcomes you to Rome and explains the sights you want to see going back to the source, that is: using Latin texts taken from all genres and periods.
-After all, the best explanation of “the City’s” monuments and history is going to come from the biographers, poets, historians and everyday people who used to live here.
+Mirabilia Urbis Walking Tours welcomes you to Rome and explains the sights you want to see using as many primary sources as possible.
+After all, the best explanation of “the City’s” monuments and history is going to come from the biographers, poets, historians and everyday people who have lived here over the centuries…